zanymuzik/notes/dl.ai S3 - TF Deployment.md

 - Quantization after training is done on the model
 	- vs quantizing the model during training
 - Improvement in model size and latency
 	- at the cost of degradation in model accuracy
--
+- Quantization uses only